 - Bold, simple sans serif fonts - clean and easy to read from a distance

-- Short, direct wording — quick to scan and understand
+- Short wording - quick to scan and understand

-- Well-spaced lettering — improves readability, especially on curved panels
+- Enough spacing between letters - improves readability, especially on curved panels

 - Thin or narrow fonts that disappear in sunlight